“An excellent reminder of what real country

 .These songs shine "in the hands of a true artist."

-Songs The Jukebox Taught Me (2016) -- Dallas pays tribute to his classic country music heroes and teachers with a fresh collection of standards that he makes his own.
+Songs The Jukebox Taught Me, Volume 1 (2016) -- Dallas pays tribute to his classic country music heroes and teachers with a collection of standards that he makes his own.

 I'll Take the Fifth (2009) -- Dallas showcases some of his favorite original songs, both old and new, ranging from hard-core country ballads and swing, to swamp rock and uptempo Texas dance tunes.
 A salute to the best of Americana music in all its different forms.

 I'm Your Biggest Fan (2005) -- This critically acclaimed, all-original CD was released throughout the U.S. on Koch Records Nashville in early 2005.
 Striking the perfect balance between traditional country, honky-tonk and humor, this CD was hailed by Billboard as "another killer record" by "one bodacious country singer/songwriter".

 Touch my Heart: A Tribute to Johnny Paycheck (2004) -- Dallas received rave reviews for his contribution to this Sugar Hill CD, about which Billboard wrote: “Tributes rarely get better than this, a country music masterpiece.”
 Produced by Robbie Fulks, this tribute includes such artists as George Jones, Buck Owens, Mavis Staples, Radney Foster and Bobby Bare.

 Chowdogs: Not the Same (2004) -- An all-star bluegrass project recorded in Prague by current and former Special Consensus members Greg Cahill (banjo), Slavek Hanzlik (guitar), Ollie O'Shea (fiddle) and Dallas Wayne (bass).